 NOTE: I realize that the above explanation may not be super clear.
 If it’s at all ambiguous, just refer to the screencast!

 Let’s say I want to see everything that falls within a 1-mile radius of the summit of Raven’s Rock.
-To be honest, I can’t think of a decent example as to why I’d want to do this off the top of my head, but just go with it 😀

 I can do this by selecting the Add Range Ring option and setting it to be a 1-mile radius.
+This feature can be useful for numerous applications, such as planning search areas based on Lost Person Behavior during search and rescue callouts.

 Unfortunately, you can’t currently move the range ring around with your mouse, so you’ll have to input the coordinates you want it centered on.
 Once doing so, however, we will have a 1-mile radius circle on our map.